Delhi transport minister flags 100 low-floor CNG buses, prototype e-bus | Business

 - India

 Delhi Transport Minister Kailash Gahlot on Monday flagged off 100 low-floor air-conditioned CNG buses and a prototype electric bus from the Indraprastha depot here.
-Gahlot said that these buses are modern and environmentally friendly, and will help reduce pollution in the city.
-These buses, which have been introduced under the cluster scheme of the Delhi government, are also equipped with modern facilities like panic buttons and GPS and are disabled-friendly.
-With their induction, the public transport bus fleet size has grown to 7,000.
+He said these buses are environmentally friendly and will help reduce pollution in the city.
+Introduced under the cluster scheme of the Delhi government, these buses are also equipped with modern facilities like panic buttons, CCTV, real-time tracking and GPS, and are disabled-friendly.
+With their induction, the public transport bus fleet size has grown to 7,001.
 In January, Delhi Chief Minister Arvind Kejriwal had flagged off 100 low-floor air-conditioned CNG buses and one prototype electric bus from the Rajghat depot.
-Gahlot had then said that the government is making efforts to bring 300 electric buses by April.
+Gahlot had then said the government is making efforts to bring 300 electric buses by April. ''I dedicate all these new buses to the citizens of Delhi and urge them to reduce the usage of private vehicles and shift to public transport for a pollution and congestion-free city,'' Gahlot was quoted as saying in a statement issued later in the evening.

+The minister said Delhi's bus fleet crossed the 7,000 mark for the first time which is a remarkable feat.

+According to the statement, with the induction of these 100 low-floor AC CNG buses and one electric bus, the total number of buses in Delhi has increased to an ''all-time high'' of 7,001.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)